 Risk of Physical Obsolescence

 Real estate is a physical asset, which means it wears out over time.
 In growing, high demand markets, it often means that there’s a point in a property’s life where the economics demand that the property either be renovated or replaced.
-Either situation is a costly endeavor, but it must be given serious thought because it may be required to maintain occupancy.
+Either situation is a costly endeavor, but it must be given serious thought because it may be required to maintain occupancy and retain property value.

-When evaluating a potential investment, particularly an equity investment, it’s critical to be acutely aware of the “Capital Stack” and the rights and payout priority of each participant.
+Prior to making an investment decision, particularly an equity investment, it’s critical to be acutely aware of the “Capital Stack” and the rights and payout priority of each participant.
 For example, senior debt holders are always paid first whereas equity holders are paid last.
-For investors considering an equity investment, they need to know how many people are in line ahead of them to receive a payout of the deal goes bad.
+For investors considering an equity investment in a CRE property, they need to know how many people are in line ahead of them to receive a payout if the deal goes bad.